Designing for Behavioral Change

 OVERVIEW

-AgileNudge+ is a pioneering web-based application that redefines behavior change by leveraging Agile science and Nudge strategies.
-Unlike conventional journaling and behavior modification solutions, AgileNudge+ adopts a dynamic approach to learning, offering a diverse array of resources and perspectives to address behavior from various angles.
-Its standout features include online resources, networking groups, and a comprehensive tracking dashboard, fostering user engagement, motivation, and enthusiasm for learning while empowering them to achieve their maximum potential.
+AgileNudge+ is a one of a kind web-based application that redefines behavior change by using Agile science and Nudge strategies.
+Unlike conventional journaling and behavior modification solutions, AgileNudge+ adopts a dynamic learning approach with diverse resources, networking groups, and a comprehensive tracking dashboard.
+This improves user engagement, motivation, and enthusiasm for learning while empowering them to achieve their maximum potential.

 PROBLEM STATEMENT